Venkatesh2001v/Meetup/README.md

-The goal of this coding exam is to quickly get you off the ground with **React Context**.
+The goal of this coding practice is to quickly get you off the ground with **React Context**.

 ### Refer to the image below: